Exploring the MeV Sky with a Combined Coded Mask and Compton Telescope: The Galactic Explorer with a Coded Aperture Mask Compton Telescope (GECCO): GECCO mission

-The expected performance of GECCO is the following: 50 keV$-$10 MeV energy range, with energy resolution of $<$~1$\%$ from 0.5$-$5 MeV.
-In the mask mode the angular resolution is $\sim$1 arcmin with 3$^\circ-$4$^\circ$ field-of-view, while in the Compton mode the angular resolution is 3$^\circ-$5$^\circ$ with 60$^\circ$ field-of-view.
-The sensitivity is expected to be 10$^{-5}$$-$10$^{-6}$ MeV cm$^{-2}$s$^{-1}$ over the entire energy range.
+Our current estimate of $ 3\sigma$ continuum sensitivity in the observations with the CAM, based on GECCO baseline performance simulated with MEGAlib (Fig.~\ref{fig:GECCO_performance}), is shown in Fig.~\ref{fig:GECCO_sensitivity} along with performance of current and past missions.
+The major factor in this estimate was to make a plausible assessment of the background reduction by the Compton pointing method, in which the solid angle of the background acceptance is reduced to the solid angle of the event cone.
+Currently, we are running massive and complicated simulations of GECCO performance, and our presented calculated sensitivity assessment is consistent with the preliminary results of these simulations.
+Assuming the extensive work on the analysis improvement continues, in particular in the Compton reconstruction efficiency and accuracy including use of the neural network method \cite{Zoglauer}, we have good grounds to expect further improvements on this sensitivity.

-In operation, GECCO will be able to make either scanning observations, e.g., of the Galactic plane, or pointed observations, e.g., of the Galactic center or to follow up bright transient events.
+\textbf{The expected performance} of GECCO is the following: operation in the 100 keV$-$10 MeV energy range, with energy resolution of $<1\%$ from 0.5$-$5 MeV.
+In the CAM data analysis the angular resolution is $\sim$1 arcmin with a $4^\circ \times 4^\circ$ fully-coded FoV, while in the Compton telescope analysis the angular resolution is 4$^\circ-$8$^\circ$ with a $60^\circ \times 60^\circ$ FoV.
+The $3\sigma, 10^6 s$ sensitivity is expected to be about 10$^{-5}$ MeV cm$^{-2}$ s$^{-1}$ over the entire energy range (Fig. ~\ref{fig:GECCO_sensitivity}).
+GECCO can operate in either scanning or pointed mode.
+In scanning mode, it will mainly observe the Galactic Plane.
+It will change to pointed mode to either increase observation time for special regions of interest, (e.g. the Galactic Center) or to observe transient events such as flares of various origins or gamma-ray bursts. \\